kgarayev/operational/README.md

 - Improved visua/design changes.
 - More responsive design (different screen sizes etc.) and better accessibilit (semantic html).
 - Add error if the column aggregation is not possible due to the specific data type in that column.
+- Add a functionality to select the results column cells to create additional results columns with calculations.

 ## Code and Structure (Software Engineers' Perspective)